Ironwall

 5.2 package export set

-The following named top-level definitions enter the package export set:
+Only named top-level definitions wrapped in (export ...) enter the ordinary package export set:

 5.3 the special status of main